Gherciu/no-backend/readme.md

 ### What do no-backend :
 * Transform your database into working GraphQl schema and create (queries,mutations) for this tables
-* Add tables to your database for users authentication and also create (queries,mutations) for this tables
 * Add (mutations) for files upload with GraphQl

 ### Look at this small example